usds/justice40-tool/data/data-pipeline/README.md

 ## Local development

 You can run the Python code locally without Docker to develop, using Poetry.
 However, to generate the census data you will need the [GDAL library](https://github.com/OSGeo/gdal) installed locally.
-Also to generate tiles for a local map, you will need [Mapbox tippecanoe](https://github.com/mapbox/tippecanoe).
+For score generation, you will need [libspatialindex](https://libspatialindex.org/en/latest/).
+And to generate tiles for a local map, you will need [Mapbox tippecanoe](https://github.com/mapbox/tippecanoe).
 Please refer to the repos for specific instructions for your OS.

 ### VSCode